newfound8ion/vblog/docs/intro.md

 The NCO token mechanistically captures value, necessitating NCO staking for each validation.
 As validators and creators earn exchange fees from validations, the demand for NCO surges, while supply diminishes.

-Join us in revolutionizing the creative economy, making networks smarter, and shaping the future of decentralized systems.
+Join us in taking the Internet to the next lebel, and shaping a future where decentralized systems are growing smarter together.